Logotype for ViaCon Group

 • Efficiency measures and cost reductions, including facility consolidation and support function streamlining, are expected to reduce annual costs by EUR 6.5 million.

-• Order backlog at year-end was 27% higher than a year earlier, with positive order intake trends continuing into January 2025.
+• Order backlog entering 2025 is 27% higher year-over-year, with positive order intake trends continuing into January.

-• A letter of intent was signed to divest and lease back a French property, expected to generate a EUR 9 million cash effect in Q2 2025.
+• A letter of intent was signed to divest and lease back a French property, expected to generate EUR 9 million positive cash flow in Q2 2025.

 Financial highlights